puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 }
 ```

-It is also possible to fetch all created subscriptions under specific node or topology by sending GET request
+It is also possible to fetch all created subscriptions under a specific node or topology by sending a GET request
-to 'data-change-subscriptions' list under 'node' list item (operational data).
+to the 'data-change-subscriptions' list under the 'node' list item (operational data).

 Example (there are 2 subscriptions under 'device1' node):